tonytvo/blog-generator/content/blog/4-hours-body/index.md

 - Nuts, avocados, and olive oil are primarily extremely healthy fats.
 - Try four Brazil nuts and a tablespoon of almonds spread each day
 - drink lemon juice.
 Lemon juice can bring down your glycemic reaction by up to 10%.
 It additionally contains a high measure of nutrient C.
 - cinnamon is a beneficial apparatus in lessening your glucose levels.
 Cinnamon can bring down your glycemic reaction by up to 29%.
-There are 3 various types of cinnamon: Cassia, Ceylon, and Saigon.
+There are three types of cinnamon: Cassia, Ceylon, and Saigon.
 - However, try not to burn through more than 4 grams of cinnamon each day, as unreasonable utilization might thin your blood.
 - Sugar and starch will consistently spike your glucose, yet protein and vegetables can likewise if you eat them excessively quickly.
 - If you're accustomed to eating rapidly, try drinking water between thirds to keep yourself occupied.
 Fluids will likewise help you digest your food better.